Yoga & Guns : Should We Shoot?

 Given that I had instinctively walked towards the gun in Cambodia, I’m not sure what I would have done had I been alone in this situation, but in this instance, I knew I was fighting for my mom more than for myself.

 Fast forward to yesterday; I am now in Canada.

 Doing 1 thing each year that terrifies me was the decision to shoot a gun.

-However having an opinion on something, without personal experience of it is however a bit like blind faith.
+However, having an opinion on something without personal experience is blind faith and ignorant.

 Question Everything is the philosophy of martial arts.

-So I decided it’s time to have a personal experience of a very strong opinion.
+I decided it’s time to have a personal experience of a firm opinion.

 How else will you learn about yourself?

 I found a shooting range and signed up for a tactical package.